theory/pg-complex/README.md

     make installcheck PGUSER=postgres

-Once pg_complex is installed, you can add it to a database.
-If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running:
+Once pg_complex is installed, you can add it to a database by connecting to a database as a super user and running:

     CREATE EXTENSION pg_complex;

-If you've upgraded your cluster to PostgreSQL 9.1 and already had pg_complex installed, you can upgrade it to a properly packaged extension with:

-    CREATE EXTENSION pg_complex FROM unpackaged;

-For versions of PostgreSQL less than 9.1.0, you'll need to run the installation script:

-    psql -d mydb -f /path/to/pgsql/share/contrib/pg_complex.sql

-If you want to install pg_complex and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like
-so:

-    PGOPTIONS=--search_path=extensions psql -d mydb -f pg_complex.sql

 Dependencies
 ------------